 Meraki switches support STP/RSTP which allow for several physical connections to coexist.
-In order to setup redundant connections, confirm that STP/RSTP is properly configured and enabled on your interconnect switch interfaces.
+In order to set up redundant connections, confirm that STP/RSTP is properly configured and enabled on your interconnect switch interfaces.

 Additionally, LACP link aggregates can be easily configured to provide additional cable redundancy between switches.
-See Link Aggregation
+See Link Aggregation for more details.

 For additional information on stacking Meraki switches, please view the Virtual Stacking whitepaper.